01Choose a Few Basic Pieces

 10Go Back to Basics

-A pristine white button down, grey or black slacks, and coordinating tie is a staple ensemble that works in nearly any office environment.
+A pristine button down, grey or black slacks, and coordinating tie is a staple ensemble that works in nearly any office environment.

 It's also an easy look to throw together.
 All you have to do is choose a tie, and you're ready to go.
 With the rest of the outfit so simple, you have some leeway to choose a patterned tie, which will stand as the centerpiece of the outfit.